GameTracer.jl

 • NE::NTuple{N, Vector{Float64}}: Tuple of computed Nash equilibrium mixed actions.

-• ret_code::Int: Return code from the underlying C shim.
+• ret_code::Int: Return code from the underlying C shim: 1 on success.

 source